Site icon Joey is a Traveler

 Killarney is a town in County Kerry in southwestern Ireland.
 It’s been one of Ireland’s most popular tourist attractions for more than 250 years.

 Nowadays, more than a million people visit this place every year and it’s known as Ireland’s Adventure Capital.
 The town of Killarney is inside Killarney National Park, which is Ireland’s largest national park.
-Killarney also the starting point to the famous Ring of Kerry route!
+Killarney is also the starting point to the famous Ring of Kerry route!

 I spent 3 days in this region in August 2022 and can’t wait to share my 3-Day Travel Guide for Killarney, Ireland, with you!